onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/explore.md

 Thanks for checking this out! ❤️

 If you are evaluating an ERP system for the first time, this is going to be quite a task!
-But don't worry, onehash is awesome.
+But don't worry, OneHash is awesome.

-First, get familiar with the surroundings. onehash covers a *lot of features*, go to the home page and click on the "Explore" icon.
+First, get familiar with the surroundings.
+OneHash covers a *lot of features*, go to the home page and click on the "Explore" icon.

 All the best!